 Only one vaccine in India – the Rotavirus vaccine from Bharat Biotech – needs to be stored at -20 degrees Celsius.
 The company has made arrangements for its storage and transport.
 He pointed out that we don’t have the equipment and infrastructure for anything that needs to be stored below this temperature.

 The vaccine by Pfizer is not made for developing countries like India.
 “It is priced at USD 1,500.
 In India, the price should be below Rs 500,” he said.

 “In Delhi, there will be no problem in terms of storage and distribution if a Covid-19 vaccine needs to be stored at a temperature of two to eight degrees Celsius,” Ganguly said.

-Chief Minister Arvind Kejriwal had last week said there should not be “VIP or non-VIP categories” for vaccinating people against COVID-19 as everyone’s life is important and priority should instead be given to “corona warriors”, vulnerable groups such as senior citizens, and those having comorbidities.
+Last week, Chief Minister Arvind Kejriwal said there should not be “VIP or non-VIP categories” for vaccinating people against COVID-19 as everyone’s life is important and priority should instead be given to “corona warriors”, vulnerable groups such as senior citizens, and those having comorbidities.

 He had also said that it was likely that the central government will prepare the distribution plan of the vaccination.
 Still, he would prefer “priority-based” vaccination, which is “technical rather than political in nature”.